blang/gluster-server/README.md

 This example setup needs 2 servers and several dns entries.
 Serversnames are core-1 and core-2, with the following dns entries:
 - core-1 -> gluster.core-1.mydomain
-- core-2 -> gluster.core-1.mydomain
+- core-2 -> gluster.core-2.mydomain

 Use round-robin dns to core-1 and core-2 on the client.

-Both servers are identical on this setup and use the same volume mounts.
+Both servers are identical in this setup and use the same volume mounts.

 Take care to use a private network since all ports are opened to the host interface.
 The hosts /data directory filesystem needs to be glusterfs compatible, btrfs, xfs etc.